jrpool/eslint/docs/rules/object-property-newline.md

 This object option makes the rule stricter by prohibiting one of the patterns by which you could comply with the rule.
 Specifically, the comma between two property specifications may not appear before the second one on the same line.
 The JSCS rule `requireObjectKeysOnNewLine` treats commas this way, so this object option makes ESLint compatible with JSCS in this respect.

+#### Object Options for `never`

+The `never` string option can be qualified by one object option: `unlessCommaBefore`.

+Without this option, the `never` string option prohibits any part of any property specification from appearing on a later line than any part of the preceding property specification.
+That implies that a one-property object literal may occupy as many lines as you want, but an object literal with more than one property must have all of its property specifications confined to the same line.

+With this option set to `true`, you make an exception for any non-initial property specification, if the comma that precedes it appears on the same line.
+This implies that an object literal can occupy as many lines as you want, if all of the commas between its property specifications precede the following ones on the same lines.
+Two common patterns permitted by this exception are:

+- comma-first (each line begins with a comma, rather than ending with a comma)
+- multiline expressions embedded in single-line lists

 ### Notations

 This rule applies equally to all property specifications, regardless of notation, including: